anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-08-11-the-spiritual-heart.md

 yet being beyond form itself.
 When completely purified this prana no longer needs to vibrate with the vrttis or vortexes of the mind.
 The breath stops completely.
 One is empty of form, but full of bliss.
-One hears the inner logos of Brahma, all the sounds that make up Om, and sees how fine vibrations of prana manifest the entire material universe.
-These rhythmic vibrations or “strings" or pulses of prana stem from the “root" sounds of the Causal Mind, the logos of Brahma.
+One hears the inner logos of Shiva, all the sounds that make up Om, and sees how fine vibrations of prana manifest the entire material universe.
+These rhythmic vibrations or “strings" or pulses of prana stem from the “root" sounds of the Causal Mind, the logos of Shiva.
 One day the human genius will be able to map and even quantify these fine vibrations that make up the so-called “quantum void.”
 Then, human beings will begin to understand the secrets of the dimensions between mind and matter.